jlehosky/Lehosky-Portfolio/GovtDebtViz.md

 <div class="flourish-embed flourish-map" data-src="visualisation/3192547" data-url="https://flo.uri.sh/visualisation/3192547/embed"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## Review of Visualizations
-Beginning with the original bar chart above, this method provided a clear hiearchy of low-to-high values, but required frequent scanning from country name to the ratio amount and back again.
-The second chart presents the country and its relative values in closer proximity, and but unlike the bar chart, comparing two countries side-by-side is now more challenge.
-This chart does have the benefit of showing trends over time however, and using using the grid of line charts allow a reader to easily scan over the countries to notice patterns that stand out.
+Beginning with the original bar chart above, this method provided a clear hiearchy of low-to-high values, but required frequent "eye travel" (Berinato, 2019) from country name to the ratio amount and back again.
+The second chart presents the country and its relative values in closer proximity, and but unlike the bar chart, comparing two specifc countries side-by-side is now more challenging.
+This chart does have the benefit of showing trends over time however, and using using the grid of line charts vizualization creates a standardized format that enables the reader to easily scan over the countries quickly to notice patterns that may stand out.

 For the third chart, I wanted to select a visualization that would add an layer of recognizable comparison, and so selected a familiar map of Europe to use as the foundation.
-With a desire to make take advantage of "we see first what stands out" (Berinato, 2016), I selected a color palette with pale muted oranges on the low ratio side, and more alarming, vibrant reds on the high ratio side.
+With a desire to take advantage of the idea that "we see first what stands out" (Berinato, 2016), I selected a color palette with pale muted oranges on the low ratio side, and more alarming, vibrant reds on the high ratio side (Berinato, 2019).
+This draws the eye quickly to Italy and then Greece, as the two European countries with the highest debt-to-GDP ratios.

-*Reference:
+*References:
 - *Berinato, S. (2016).
 Chapter 2.
 In Good Charts: The HBR Guide to Making Smarter, More Persuasive Data Visualizations.
+Harvard Business Review.
+- *Berinato, S. (2019).
+Chapter 2.
+In Good Charts Workbook: Tips, Tools, and Exercises for Making Better Data Visualizations.
 Harvard Business Review.

 [Return to the Portfolio Main Page](/README.md)